gvx64/dolphin-rpi/Readme.md

 1. sudo make install

 You should now have a couple of dolphin binaries in the ../Build/Binaries folder.
-If you are RetroPie user, you can add them to your /opt/retropie/configs/gc/emulators.cfg list the way that I have done:
+If you are a RetroPie user, you can add them to your /opt/retropie/configs/gc/emulators.cfg list the way that I have done:

 1. dolphin-5.0-4544-nogui = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu-nogui -e %ROM% -u /home/pi/DolphinConfig5.0/"